 Nanonis MCVA5 multichannel voltage preamplifier

-The Nanonis MCVA differential multichannel preamplifier provides low-noise amplification, very high input impedance, high common-mode rejection, gain up to 1000, and differential inputs at a moderate cost.
+The Nanonis MCVA5 differential multichannel preamplifier provides low-noise amplification, very high input impedance, high common-mode rejection, gain up to 1000, and differential inputs at a moderate cost.
 It can be used standalone or as a frontend to a Nanonis TSC or SC5.

 The instrument offers 4 independent differential channels.
 It is powered and remote-controlled from a Nanonis Tramea Quantum Transport Measurement System or a Nanonis Mimea SPM Control System, or alternatively over a USB interface from any PC.